Aims of the Department

 The KS3 curriculum at Trinity is based on a carousel system where the pupils experience a broad selection of different disciplines in Engineering.

-They complete projects based in the subject areas of: Food Technology, Textile Engineering, Mechanical Engineering, Electronics Engineering, Robotics, Manufacturing, Computer Aided Design and Computer Aided Manufacturing.
+They complete projects based in the subject areas of: Food Technology, Textile Engineering, Electronics Engineering, Robotics, Manufacturing, Computer Aided Design and 3D Printing.

 KS4 Engineering Curriculum